Department of Economic Sciences

 Office: Room 607, Faculty Building

-I am an applied microeconomist, particularly interested in policy-oriented issues related to Health, Behavioural, Experimental, Labor and Development Economics.
+I am an applied microeconomist particularly interested in issues related to public policy and public health.
+My research areas are: Development, Labour, Health, Demographic and Behavioural Economics.
+I believe in being a change-maker and so I regularly work in the slums, rural and coastal regions, with partition refugees and other minority groups.
 To be specific, my research focuses on the role of peer effects and social networks in health, education, migration, technology adoption and diffusion; discrimination based on migrant status, religion and caste; child labour and child marriage; maternal and child health; women's safety and empowerment; microcredit and self-help groups; role of diet, physical activities and sleeping patterns for improved physical and psychological health; socio-economic determinants of subjective wellbeing and role of personality in decision making, etc; using both primary (RCTs, household surveys, field and audit experiments) and secondary datasets (cross-sectional as well as panel data).
-Even though my research primarily uses datasets collected via Randomized Controlled Trials and field experiments, as part of my ongoing research, I also regularly use large datasets such as the Gallup U.S. daily tracking dataset, the Gallup World Poll, Google Trend data, Nightlight data, county level climate data, election data, the British Household Panel Survey (BHPS), Household, Income and Labour Dynamics in Australia (HILDA) and Health Survey for England (HSE) and apply both classical as well as modern econometric methodologies.
-I regularly work in the slums, rural and coastal regions, with partition refugees and other minority groups.